Gabriella439/slides/munihac2022/slides.md

--- | A single possibility, consisting of an outcome paired --   with the associated weight of that outcome data Possibility a = Possibility{ outcome :: a, weight :: Int }
+-- | A single possibility, consisting of an outcome paired --   with the associated weight of that outcome data Possibility a = Possibility{ outcome :: a, weight :: Rational }
     deriving (Show)

 -- | A probability distribution, which is a non-empty list of